jfroggatt/cc_fraud_detect/README.md

 - Identity data
   - while the identity data was available for only 24% of the transactions, the additional features my provide additional value to the models.
   - identity data will be utilized for the model evaluation
-- Data set scaling
-  - standardized scaling of the dataset features only improved the results of the Logistic Regression Classifier.
-  - The dataset values will be used as is and not scaled.
 - Categorical features
   - review of the top 10 categories for each feature showed a reasonable classification balance, while not over inflating the 'other' categories.
   - encoding of each categorical feature will utilize the top 10 categories by membership, with the remaining values in a single category.